dustmop/rasterjs/docs.md

 `grey`: A grey scale color set.

+`gameboy`: Colors used by the Gameboy handheld console.

+`zx-spectrum`: Colors used by the ZX Spectrum 8-bit console.

+`pico8`: Colors used by the Pico-8 fantasy console.

 ### useDisplay(display)

 The display to use, instead of the default display.
 Either the name of a pre-existing display, or an object with the methods `initialize`, `setSource`, and `renderLoop`.